cosmosio/url-highway/README.md

 How to use
 ==========

-Require and initialize A url based router:
+Require and initialize a url based router:

 ```js
 var Highway = require("url-highway"),